 Goals and Objectives

-- To train physicians who will provide primary and consultant palliative care services to have added competency in palliative medicine; and,
+- To train family physicians who will provide primary and consultant palliative care services to have added competency in palliative medicine; and,

 Successful residents will acquire a broad-based understanding of the principles, philosophy, and core knowledge, skills and attitudes of palliative medicine.